-His life has not yet been well-documented; what we know of him comes just from newspaper snippets from the time.
+His life has not yet been well-documented; what we know of him comes just from newspaper coverage of the time.
+Fortunately, he was a media darling and was frequently in the press, as well as a frequent writer of letters to the editor of the Times of London.

 In 1924, he made a specially commissioned chocolate Easter egg, filled with diamonds and jewellery worth £7,000 at the time.

-On 31 May 1928, he was named to the Board of Directors of the "Société des Grands Hôtels de la route Paris-Nice" in France .
-His position at the time was given as "directeur des cuisines du Savoy-Hotel"; his address at the time was given as 132 Cromwell Road, South Kensingston, London.
-[1a]
+On 31 May 1928, he was named to the Board of Directors of the “Société des Grands Hôtels de la route Paris-Nice” in France .
+His position at the time was given as “directeur des cuisines du Savoy-Hotel”; his address at the time was given as 132 Cromwell Road, South Kensingston, London.
+Société des Grands Hôtels de la route Paris-Nice, Article 75, III.
+In: le Memorial d’Aix.
+Aix-en-provence.
+13 juillet 1932.
+Page 4.

 In 1934, he wrote the introduction to “Wine in the Kitchen” by Elizabeth Craig.